rook/rook/Documentation/ceph-cluster-crd.md

   * `volumeMode`: The volume mode to be set for the PVC.
 Which should be Block
   * `accessModes`: The access mode for the PVC to be bound by OSD.
 * `schedulerName`: Scheduler name for OSD pod placement.
 (Optional)
+* `encrypted`: whether to encrypt all the OSDs in a given storageClassDeviceSet

 ### OSD Configuration Settings